 - You require health information or reassurance about what to do next.

-NHS 111 will provide a clinical assessment at the first point of contact, direct you to the right service and will be able to transfer clinical data to other providers & book appointments where appropriate.
+NHS 111 staff will provide a clinical assessment at the first point of contact, direct you to the right service, be able to transfer clinical data to other providers and book appointments where appropriate.

 NHS 111 can help take the pressure off the 999 service and A&E departments, so that they can focus on emergency cases.